Pha Nok Khao: Toponymy

 Owing it is the way up to Phu Kradueng, so it has restaurants and cafés available to tourists.
 It is also a point to get on and off the bus in itself.

 Geography

 Pha Nok Khao has a mountainous terrain alternating with plains.
 Most of the area is in the National Forest.
-Therefore, there are beautiful scenery, both forests and waterfalls.
 It is about 8 km east from Phu Kradueng downtown.

 It is bounded by other areas (from the north clockwise): Pha Khao in its province, Si Bun Rueang of Nong Bua Lamphu Province and Si Chomphu of Khon Kaen, Huai Som and Phu Kradueng in its district.

 Administration

 Subdistrict Administrative Organization Pha Nok Khao (SAO Pha Nok Khao) governs areas beyond the jurisdiction of the Phu Kradueng Subdistrict Municipality.